US Sanctions Cambodian Senator Kok An and Associates Over Scam Protection Allegations

 Active threat.
 The incident should still be treated as active until confirmed mitigation or patch adoption is verified.

 The U.S. Treasury Department has imposed sanctions on Cambodian Senator Kok An and 28 other individuals and entities for allegedly shielding scam operations.
 This move highlights growing international efforts to combat transnational fraud networks and protect victims from financial crimes.
-This article consolidates multiple corroborating sources to provide a comprehensive analysis of the incident, its implications, and practical steps for individuals and organizations to protect themselves.

 What happened